Mortgages and Loans

-If you require any information about borrowing money, or if you are having difficulties meeting your loan or mortgage repayments, a good place to start is the Money Advice Service website.
+- If you require any information about borrowing money, or if you are having difficulties meeting your loan or mortgage repayments, a good place to start is the Money Helper website.

-The Guernsey Citizens Advice Bureau may be able to help you if you are having difficulty in meeting your loan or mortgage repayments by helping you to identify a revised repayment plan.
+- Citizens Advice Guernsey may be able to help you if you are having difficulty in meeting your loan or mortgage repayments by helping you to identify a revised repayment plan.

 Businesses which lend money are required to be registered with the Commission as non-regulated financial services businesses.
 This means that they are only supervised in terms of their compliance with requirements to counter financial crime and the financing of terrorism.